OCamlPro/gnucobol-contrib/tools/CobolSQLite3/README.md

  There is a User Guide, in HTML format, containing full details of the Library.

 --------------------------------------------------------------------------------
-Last updated 20th September, 2017
+Last updated 2nd Feburary, 2021